Firesphere/silverstripe-sspy/readme.md

            none   Create a full snapshot
     load
            No arguments required, it detects if there is a database or assets
-           Warning: No of database or assets will be created! extract
+           Warning: No backup of database or assets will be created! extract
            No arguments required.
 The SSPAK file will be extracted in to database.sql.gz and assets.tar.gz
 ### Parameters